gfburton/aiabrixen2024/_pages/home.md

 ### Plenary Speakers

-We are delighted to welcome the following plenary speakers at the seminar:
+We are delighted to announce our plenary speakers:

 * [Paola Catenaccio, University of Milan](https://www.unimi.it/it/ugov/person/paola-catenaccio)
 * [Alexandra Georgakopoulou, King's College, London](https://www.kcl.ac.uk/people/alexandra-georgakopoulou)